minio/operator/docs/cert-manager.md

 MinIO Operator can trust as many CA certificates as provided, just create a secret with the prefix `operator-ca-tls-` followed by an identifier in the `minio-operator` namespace, in this example the secret name will be `operator-ca-tls-tenant-1`.

-MinIO Operator is going to mount and trust all certificates issued by the provided CA's, this is specially needed because Operator performs health checks from MinIO in the health cluster endpoint (see more in docs https://min.io/docs/minio/kubernetes/upstream/operations/monitoring/healthcheck-probe.html#cluster-write-quorum).
+MinIO Operator is going to mount and trust all certificates issued by the provided CA's.
+This is specifically needed because Operator performs health checks from MinIO in the health cluster endpoint (see more in docs https://min.io/docs/minio/kubernetes/upstream/operations/monitoring/healthcheck-probe.html#cluster-write-quorum).

 Missing to instruct Operator to trust the MinIO Certificate (or it's CA) will cause an error log message in the Operator Pod logs as following: